salesforcecli/plugin-trust/README.md

 If a plugin is not signed you then won't get a prompt confirming the installation of an unsigned plugin.
 Instead you'll get a message stating that the plugin was allowlisted and the installation will proceed as normal.

 ### Additional Verification Information

 In addition to signature verification additional checks are in place to help ensure authenticity of plugins.

-DNS - The public key url and signature urls must have an https scheme and originate from developer.salesforce.com Cert Pinning - The digial fingerprint of developer.salesforce.com's certificate is validated.
+DNS - The public key url and signature urls must have an https scheme and originate from developer.salesforce.com Cert Pinning - The digital fingerprint of developer.salesforce.com's certificate is validated.
 This helps prevent man in the middle attacks.

 ## Install